Leilanta/ics-generator/README.md

 ## ✨ Features
 - Create events that *mostly* behave across Gmail, Outlook, and Apple Calendar
-- Toggle between “Busy” and “Available” (because sometimes you’re pretending to be working)
+- Toggle between “Busy” and “Available”
 - Add Google Maps previews, direct links, and even recurring events
 - Export `.ics` files without begging a SaaS for permission
 ## How to Use